Mercedes-Benz EQE Review 2025: Price, specs & boot space

 What motors and batteries are available in the Mercedes-Benz EQE?

 The fastest Mercedes-Benz EQE comes with an AMG badge.
-The Mercedes-AMG EQE 53 4Matic+ (to give it its full name) has an extra electric motor on the front axle, meaning it's all-wheel drive.
+The Mercedes-AMG EQE 53 4Matic+ (to give it its full name) is also all-wheel drive.
 With a hefty 625PS available (not to mention 950Nm of torque), the AMG EQE 53 will cover 0-62mph in a pretty rapid 3.5 seconds.
-Significantly, that's quicker than a BMW i4 M50 - but it won't outrun a Tesla Model S.
+Significantly, that's quicker than a BMW i4 M50 – but it won't outrun a Tesla Model S.

 Refinement and noise levels